 When reading the ingredient list you need to look for any obvious gluten-containing ingredients.

 Remember the acronym “BROWS” which stands for Barley, Rye, Oats (sometimes), Wheat, and Spelt.
 I talk more on these foods to avoid with celiac in this post.

 Lastly, are there any suspicious ingredients mentioned on the food label without a gluten-free claim?
 These ingredients are those that might not obviously contain gluten if the label isn’t specified as gluten-free.
 Examples might be spices, natural flavoring, malt, and more.

 Contact the Manufacturer (optional)

-Like I mentioned above, sometimes I will contact the manufacturer or company about the food I am unsure about.
+Sometimes I will contact the manufacturer or company about a food I am unsure about.
 I recommend this especially if you anxious or want more info.
 I find the best way is to call, email, or DM companies on social media.

 While there can be a lot more to reading food labels, I hope this post on how to check food labels for gluten has been helpful.
 I think it provides a solid foundation and starting point for finding safe food.
 Do you have any tips you want to share?
 Leave a comment.

-Cross-Contact and Celiac Disease 101 Cross-contact is a very important aspect of a gluten-free lifestyle.
-Cross-contact and celiac disease are related in a sense that you need to be concerned about your food coming in to cross-contact with gluten if you have celiac disease.
-What …
+Cross-Contact and Celiac Disease 101 Cross-contact and celiac disease go hand in hand.
+This is why cross-contact is a very important aspect of a gluten-free lifestyle.
+If you have celiac, you need to watch out for your food coming into cross-contact with gluten.
+What is …

 As someone striving to be an advocate in the gluten-free community, it has become apparent to me that there is a huge issue.
 There is a divide in the gluten-free community and it’s making us weak.
 It’s making people confused when they try to serve us food and it’s causing some of us to be bitter.